pmndrs/jotai/docs/introduction/getting-started.md

 Atom configs can be created anywhere, but referential equality is important.
 They can be created dynamically too.
-To create an atom in render function, `useMemo` is required to get a stable reference.
+To create an atom in render function, `useMemo` or `useRef` is required to get a stable reference.
+If in doubt about using `useMemo` or `useRef` for memorization, use `useMemo`.

 ```jsx
 const Component = ({ value }) => {